Jonux/jonux.github.io/_posts/2017-11-19-empowering-python-shell.md

 <h2> Final words </h2>
 <p>
 Hopefully this blog inspired you to use Python shell more in your projects and help you to test possible edge cases in early stage.
 Early edge case testing improves code quality and feels rewarding at least to me.
 I recommend also to document some of these manually checked test cases as doctests in your project because then you have up-to-date documentation and tests about the problem.
-Overall, I hope that this blog post was helpful and I wish you enlightful debugging time!
+Overall, I hope that this blog post was helpful and I wish you delightful debugging time!
 </p>
 <hr/>
 Check out IPython's <a href="http://ipython.readthedocs.io/">official documentation</a>!<br/>